 5 Years of Baeksang Daesang Winners

-Beloved variety show hosting legend Yoo Jae-suk took home the Daesang (Grand Prize) for Television at the recently concluded 57th Baeksang Arts Awards.
-Currently hosting no less than five ongoing variety shows, the judges commended him for his contribution to lifting people's spirits during the pandemic.
+Beloved variety show hosting legend Yoo Jae-suk took home the Daesang (Grand Prize) for Television at the 57th Baeksang Arts Awards held on May 13, 2021.
+Currently hosting no less than five ongoing variety shows, including long-running Running Man, Yoo Quiz on the Block, Sixth Sense, and Hangout with You, the judges commended him for his contribution to lifting people's spirits during the pandemic.
 Here are the last five programs/individuals that have also received this extraordinary recognition from Korea's most prestigious award-giving body for television.

 The Daesang is the highest honor at any awards show and the last trophy to be given out.
 At the Baeksang Arts Awards, all the nominees, whether a program or individual are eligible to win the Daesang.
 Prior to the ceremony, the panel of judges shortlists the nominees, without announcing them to the public.
 The shortlist, as well as some insight into the judges' thought process, is disclosed days after the ceremony.

 Descendants of the Sun